preactjs/preact-www/content/en/tutorial/03-components.md

 solvable: true
 ---

-As we aluded to in part one of this tutorial, the key building block in Virtual DOM applications is the Component.
-A Component is self-contained piece of an application that can be rendered as part of the Virtual DOM tree just like an HTML element.
+As we alluded to in part one of this tutorial, the key building block in Virtual DOM applications is the Component.
+A Component is a self-contained piece of an application that can be rendered as part of the Virtual DOM tree just like an HTML element.
 You can think of a Component like a function
 call: both are mechanisms that allow code reuse and indirection.